 Despite its highly-regarded status in the cattle world, CHECS operates on minimal budgets with the administrator and auditor contracted part-time, and the executive officer receiving an honorarium.
 However, CHECS is fortunate to access considerable expert input from a range of specialists on a voluntary basis.
-This includes representatives from the three owner organisations (BCVA, NBA and Holstein UK), an independent chairman, an independent scientific advisor and a representative from the NFU.
+This includes representatives from the three owner organisations (BCVA, NBA and Holstein UK), an independent chairman, an independent scientific advisor, two independent vets, dairy and beef farmer representatives and a representative from the Pedigree Breeders Group.

 This group is chaired by Keith Cutler (CHECS Veterinary Director) and involves representatives with technical expertise from all the CHECS licensed Health Schemes plus some additional independent expertise from APHA and Animal Health Ireland.
 The CHECS Technical Group meets annually to review the standards contained within the CHECS Technical Document, edited by Hilary Burgess (Shetland Islands Council and vet).